 2. Plan a screen-free day or vacation.
 While this may feel daunting, it is possible.
 Print out directions ahead of time or locate a good map, bring a guidebook, and plan activities that don’t require screens.
 Enjoy!

 4. Kick screens out of your room.
-It's important to have a space that is reserved for rest, relaxation and recuperation.
+It’s essential to have a space that is reserved for rest, relaxation, and recuperation.
 Screens can get messy and distracting.